 The Crosstour AWD uses Honda's fully automatic Real Time 4WD, which sends power to the rear wheels only when there is slippage at the front wheels.
 It improves control in rain, snow or on unpaved surfaces.

 The 6-speed automatic transmission has a Sport mode and paddle shifters.
 We just don't feel like this is the kind of car where these features add much.
 Mechanically, they add a lot of capability; it's just that canyon carving isn't the Crosstour's thing.

 You don't want to be in Sport mode by accident, which too easily happens because of its position on the lever.
-You'll feel the lack of upshifting right away, like you forgot to release the emergency brake.
+You'll feel the lack of upshifting right away, as if you forgot to release the emergency brake.
 It won't glide to a stop sign, remaining in a lower gear and over-slowing the car.